KanjiBase/KanTanJi/DATA_INPUT.md

      - `jidoushi`  - intransitive verb
      - `ichidan`  - る-verb, 1 form
      - `godan` - 5 form verb
+     -  ``suru`` - if a 'suru' verb appears, no need to specify any of the above
      - ``na``  - na-adjective
      - `i`  - i-adjective